 About the Project

-Transforming the built environment to enable sustainable and fair urban futures requires a more systemic approach.
-Cities are trapped in the pursuit of sustainable parts or sectors, within the misleading assumption that the sum of the parts can lead to a sustainable whole.
+Transforming the built environment to enable sustainable, equitable and resilient urban futures requires a more systemic approach.
 We need to fundamentally rethink the policies, values and narratives guiding urban development, focusing less on the elements and more on the interactions; so that we can drastically reorganise our urban systems in ways that can provide services and produce places for people and planet to thrive.
 At the same time new and more systemic planning models should not emerge as a top-down intellectual exercise but need to be embedded in and support a wider societal transformation process.

-Building on qualitative and quantitative systems thinking tools, we equip local decision makers with practical tools, improved narratives, a sound evidence base, and cross-sector strategies so they can deal with complex challenges and implement change.
-By combining systems thinking with participatory and co-creation methods, we also aim to help bridge the growing disconnect between decision-makers and society; helping strengthen the democratic process and making the implementation of bold and transformative policy more socially acceptable, and politically feasible and sustainable
+Building on systems thinking tools, we equip local decision makers with practical tools, improved narratives, a sound evidence base, and cross-sector and multi-stakeholder strategies so they can deal with complex challenges and implement change.
+By combining systems thinking with participatory and co-creation methods, we aim to help bridge the growing disconnect between decision-makers and society; helping strengthen the democratic process and making the implementation of bold and transformative policy more socially acceptable, as well as politically feasible and sustainable.

 Our Methodology